JBShady/COD5-Remastered/README.md

 #### Bouncing Betty
 * Decreased delay from 2 seconds to 1 second before activation
+* Each player can only have 30 Bouncing Betties placed at once to prevent errors
+* When more than 4 mines explode one server frame the server waits another frame before continung to prevent crashes
 * Fixed capitalization in the instruction hintstring
+* Hintstring also requires the player to look at the wall chalk, like other weapons

 #### Molotov Cocktails
+* Added fire FX deaths when zombies are killed
-* Received a small buff so they are better than normal grenades, but still far from being powerful
+* Received a small buff so they are better than normal grenades while still being far from powerful

 #### Frag Grenades
+* Recieved a small buff making frag grenades on all maps behave similar to the regular Der Riese style / Black Ops 1
 * Fixed plurality on hintstrings
+* If a player with full grenades tries to purchase more, the wall model simply appears but no points are lost
 * Grenade suicide does not give you an extra grenade when falling into last stand

 #### Ray Gun